 I have been very busy working on my websites lately.
 I have been launching a course about collage making, so I had to create some new web pages on my website.
-One for announcing the course, and one for creating a page for the free video series that I’m hosting in the next couple of weeks (feel welcome to subscribe!).
+One for announcing the course, and one for creating a page for the free video series about collage making.
 And I have been publishing a book in Dutch – and I’ve made a website for that tooe.

 Doing so, I realized again how happy I am that I have built my WordPress website myself.
 Because I invested time in building my site, I know how to handle WordPress, and I also know my WordPress theme Divi from the inside out.
 I can make my own WordPress pages within minutes—or at least within much less than an hour.
 It makes me feel independent and flexible.

 It has not always been that way.
 A long time ago, a dear friend of mine built my website, for free.
 He did a wonderful job, but when I wanted to make adjustments, I always felt reluctant to ask for help.
 He already had so much on his plate!

 Also, I had a small, Dutch internet provider at that time.
 Time after time I got so frustrated with them when I had a problem with my site.
 They really drove me crazy (and I probably drove them crazy, too!).
 I remember one time when I had been on the phone with them for two hours because my website was down, and I did not understand why (and they didn’t either).
 They were mad at me because I took so much of their time, and I was completely stressed out because of the same reason.
 After that two-hour phone call, I swore that I would not do business with them anymore.
 I changed to another hosting provider: Siteground, an international, English speaking—or actually chatting—provider.
 Changing was a bit of a hassle, but I never ever regretted it, because they handled most of the migration, and they have been super friendly, patient, and eager to help every time I asked.
 A completely different experience than with my former provider.